CHAPTER Rev 2400

 Business enterprises that have not paid 100% of their tax liability and

-need an extension to file their business enterprise tax return shall:
+need an extension of time to file their business enterprise tax return shall:

 (b)